Main Program Presentation Guidelines

 Onsite Logistics

-Main Program Presentations will take place in one of five concurrent meeting rooms.
+Main Program Presentations will take place in one of four to five concurrent meeting rooms.
 Each session is part of a session track, which includes similarly themed sessions.
-The number of sessions in a track can range from 2 to 4.
+The number of sessions in a track can range from 2 to 3.

 Your session is 25 minutes, which amounts to 18-20 minutes for your presentation, followed by 5-7 minutes for Q&A.